Curriculum Overview and Policy

 Download: History Policy 2022-2023 [PDF]

 Intent – History

-Our aim at St Oswald’s Primary School, when teaching history, is to ignite and stimulate the children’s curiosity, in order for them to develop their knowledge, skills and understanding of Britain and the wider world.
+Our aim at St Oswald’s Primary School, when teaching history, is to ignite and stimulate the children’s curiosity, in order for them to develop their knowledge, skills and understanding of historical events in Britain and the wider world.
 We teach children a sense of chronology, in order to develop a sense of identity and a cultural understanding based on their historical heritage.
 This enables our children to learn to value their own and other people’s cultures in modern multicultural Britain.

 Through finding out about how and why the world, our country, culture and local community have developed over time, children understand how the past influences the present.
 History enables children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
 What they learn through history can influence their decisions about personal choices, attitudes and values to help create the future.

 To ensure that pupils develop a secure knowledge that they can build on, our History curriculum is organised into a progression model that outlines the skills, knowledge and vocabulary to be taught in a sequentially coherent way.
 Chronological Understanding; knowledge and interpretation, Historical Enquiry; Organise, Evaluate and Communicate Information are all mapped out to ensure that pupils build on secure, prior knowledge.
 In EYFS, children explore History through exploring the world, looking at their life timeline and sequencing main events in their life.